 With the additional items purchased, these have contributed both towards animal comfort and general husbandry skills.
 With the automatic shedding gates and scraper systems deployed, this has helped aid both health and safety on the farm and the reduction of labour costs.

-With the systems now deployed and with a highly skilled manager now in place, the farm is now focused on preparing for the future and is better placed to cope with volatility within the diary industry.
+With the systems now deployed and with a highly skilled manager now in place, the farm is now focused on preparing for the future and is better placed to cope with volatility within the dairy industry.
 Likewise, in order to prepare for succession planning, the farm business is projected to grow, making it a more sustainable and appealing choice of business for the next generation to consider.

 Overall with the equipment funded under Tier 2, the development subscribes favourably to the key themes of the Farm Business Improvement Scheme which includes; sustainable growth, improvement to environmental and climate change, animal welfare, health and safety and production efficiency on the farm.